Probabilistic Traffic Forecasting with Dynamic Regression: Introduction

-In this study, we introduce a direct and efficacious approach to adjust residual correlations using a dynamic regression framework, flexible for integration with any DL model used in spatiotemporal traffic forecasting.
-We assume the residual follows a matrix-variate AR process that can be integrated into the original DL model's training.
-In addition to learning the AR coefficients, we also effectively learn the full covariance matrix for the error, which is assumed to follow a matrix normal distribution.
-The parameters of the residual regression module and the error covariance matrices are jointly optimized with the parameters of the base model.
-The key contributions of this study are summarized as follows: \begin{itemize} \item We propose to use a bi-linear AR structure for the matrix-valued residuals to address autocorrelation.
-The interpretability of the AR coefficient matrices allows us to unveil the connection between the current and past residuals. \item We model the error term in the residual AR model using a matrix normal distribution.
-Its negative log-likelihood is integrated into the loss function for joint optimization.
-The resulting covariance matrices are interpretable and can be further used to perform probabilistic forecasting with uncertainty quantification. \item The proposed method is model-agnostic.
-We assess our method across diverse traffic datasets and consistently observe enhancements in several SOTA DL-based traffic forecasting models. \end{itemize}
+This study presents an efficient method for adjusting and modeling correlated errors using a dynamic regression framework.
+The method is designed for seamless integration into any deep learning model applied to spatiotemporal traffic forecasting (i.e., multivariate sequence-to-sequence (Seq2Seq) forecasting).
+The approach assumes that the error of the base model follows a matrix-variate AR process, which accounts for the error cross-correlation problem and can be easily integrated into the model training process.
+In addition to gaining insights into the coefficients of the AR process, the method learns a non-isotropic covariance matrix effectively for the error term, which is assumed to follow a multivariate normal distribution.
+Notably, the parameters of the error AR module and the error covariance matrix can be jointly optimized with the parameters of the base model.
+The primary contributions of this study are outlined as follows: \begin{itemize} \item We propose utilizing a bi-linear AR structure for the matrix-valued error process to effectively address cross-correlation.
+By incorporating seasonal lags into the AR structure, we capture the characteristic seasonal patterns present in traffic data, thereby improving model accuracy and reliability. \item We model the error term in the DR framework using a multivariate normal distribution with a non-isotropic covariance matrix.
+The negative log-likelihood of this distribution serves as the loss function for model optimization.
+This approach yields an interpretable covariance matrix, which can be used for probabilistic forecasting with uncertainty quantification in the Seq2Seq problem. \item The proposed method is model-agnostic, enhancing existing DL models by leveraging the statistical attributes of the error process, which is applicable to any spatiotemporal traffic forecasting problem.
+We evaluate our method using several SOTA deep traffic forecasting models and consistently observe improvements across various metrics. \end{itemize}

+The subsequent sections of this paper are structured as follows.
+In Section \ref{sec:lr_reviews}, we conduct a comprehensive review of related works, covering deep traffic forecasting models, probabilistic forecasting methods, and the challenges associated with error correlations.
+Section \ref{sec:method} provides a detailed account of the traffic forecasting problem and introduces our proposed dynamic regression framework.
+In Section \ref{sec:exp}, we present the experimental setup and report the obtained results.
+Section \ref{sec:discuss} discusses some conceptual questions related to the proposed method.
+Section \ref{sec:summary} summarizes key findings and concludes the paper.